 Climate and Clothing

-August in Darwin is the middle of the dry season.
+May in Darwin is the beginning of the dry season.
 The dry season is characterised by warm, dry, sunny days and cool nights.
 Humidity levels are generally around 35%.

 For more information on average temperatures, rainfall and lots of other great information about Darwin and the Northern Territory, visit www.northernterritory.com

 Bistros, restaurants, cafes and coffee shops offer varied menus, prices and decor.
 Local specialties such as seafood and Australian wines are worth trying.
 At some restaurants you can keep the liquor bill down by taking your own wine or beer.
 These are called “BYO” restaurants, an abbreviation for “bring your own”.

 Electrical current is 220 – 240V, AC 50Hz.
 The Australian three-pin power outlet is different from that in many countries, so you will need an adaptor (Type 1 Australia plug).
 If your appliances are 110V, check if there is a 110 – 240V switch.
 If not, you will need a voltage converter.
 Universal outlets for 240V or 110V shavers are usually found in leading hotels.

 Goods and Services Tax (GST) / Tourist Refund Scheme (TRS)

 All prices quoted on this website are inclusive of 10% GST (Goods and Services Tax), unless otherwise specified.
 GST applies to most goods and services in Australia.